Life insurance policy loans can provide peace of mind

 When it comes to treating cancer and paying for that treatment, many people assume their health insurance is their one and only resource.
 Health insurance policies are a key tool, but they’re not the only resource.
 Borrowing against life insurance is also possible – and can make all the difference when it comes to avoiding financial hardship.

 Life insurance policies can be leveraged in a number of ways.
 In some cases, patients can borrow directly from their policy provider if the policy has cash value (which, unfortunately, is often not the case).
 Or, they can sell their policy through a life settlement.
 While a carrier loan or cash sale might be the right fit for some, there is a third option that often takes less time and requires forfeiting less money to taxes and fees.
-At Fifth Season Financial, our Funds for Living and Giving (FLAG) program can advance patients a portion of their life insurance policy.
+At Fifth Season Financial, our Funds for Living Program can advance patients a portion of their life insurance policy.
 In more than 90 percent of FLAG cases, funds remain in the policy to pass on to beneficiaries.